Hearts and minds: Next generation changes to CatholicCulture.org

 - Audio materials fill an important gap because people can listen to them either in a focused way or while doing other things, including working and driving.
 Moreover, audio presentations are more conveniently used on portable personal devices.

 Our intention is to develop a more significant audio component of CatholicCulture.org—without reducing, of course, the quality and frequency of the written material on which our existing users have come to rely.
 Indeed, the written material will also cover a broader range of concerns, as I indicated above.
 The goal of the audio component is to reach more people in richer ways—not to swap one audience for another, which would truly be a self-defeating strategy.

 One of the best ways to help form people in the richness of Catholic faith and life is through a growing familiarity with the Fathers of the Church along with other inspiring writers throughout Church history—men and women who are now largely ignored.
 Mentioning “writers” may seem paradoxical, but particularly in their letters, sermons, essays and poetry these great figures offer deeply engaging messages of manageable length which, when read aloud by a good voice actor, can bring the faith alive once again for those who listen.

 We have already introduced our audience to a wide variety of contemporary priests, religious and laity who are making important contributions in many different ways, through Thomas V. Mirus’ enlightening interviews on The Catholic Culture Podcast.
 This is in its second year, and we have learned a great deal from our initial foray into audio.
-The forty-fourth episode is in production as I write.
+The fiftieth episode is in production as I write.